When you hear the word “bully,” what do you picture? A high-school jock stereotype, shoving a classmate into a locker, perhaps?

 It starts with some education and awareness of just how damaging these issues are to the organization’s mission.
 It continues with meaningful exercises and a chance to practice better behavior.
 It will require building systems and processes that encourage good behavior to thrive.
 And it absolutely requires buy-in from organizational leadership.

-If you’re concerned about bullying in your workplace — or about behavior that could pave the way for bullying — please reach out to us at ELI.
+If you’re concerned about how to deal with a workplace bully—or about behavior that could pave the way for bullying—please reach out to us at ELI or request a demo from one of our team members.
 We would be happy to discuss how we can partner with you to find a civility training solution that fits your unique needs and budget.